 While you won’t pay taxes when exercising ISOs, you will need to pay taxes on the sale of the shares.
 Once more, depending on when you sell, you will or won’t have o pay long term capital gains.

-As you can gather, employee stock options are complex and vary tremendously based on your unique situation!
-A fiduciary financial advisor with ample experience helping startup and tech-industry employees navigate the world of stock options can best plan towards the steps that come with receiving stock options.
+Employee stock options are complex and vary tremendously based on your unique situation!
+A fiduciary financial advisor with ample experience helping startup and tech-industry employees navigate the world of stock options can best plan towards the financial steps and decisions that come with receiving stock options.

 Nationwide Advisor Network